Impeachment Looms Over Trump Trip Abroad, As It Did For Clinton In 1998

 President Trump leaves Washington on Monday to meet foreign leaders at a NATO summit.
 But if history is any guide, Trump won't be able to leave behind the impeachment inquiry that looms over his White House.

-At one time, lawmakers would refrain from criticizing a president traveling overseas, abiding by the adage: "politics stops at the water's edge."
-But even in 1998, when former President Bill Clinton was traveling in Ireland and the Middle East during the impeachment hearing process, he could not escape questions about what was happening in Washington.
+At one time, lawmakers would refrain from criticizing a president traveling overseas, abiding by the adage that "politics stops at the water's edge."
+But even in 1998, when then-President Bill Clinton was traveling in Ireland and the Middle East during the impeachment hearing process, he could not escape questions about what was happening in Washington.

-In 1998, Clinton was in Ireland to tout the historic peace agreement with Northern Ireland he helped broker earlier that year.
+In 1998, Clinton was in Ireland to tout the historic peace agreement with Northern Ireland that he helped broker earlier that year.
 Joe Lockhart, who was Clinton's press secretary at the time, remembers waking up in the ambassador's residence in Dublin to unwelcome news from back home.

 "There were rumors going around that Joe Lieberman was going to go to the floor of the Senate and make a statement about impeachment," Lockhart recalled in an interview with NPR.